emreg00/pepper/README.md

 >
 ```

-See documentation on the following functions for their use:
+See the documentation on the following functions for their use (?function.name):
 - `fetch.expression.data`: for fetching information from NCBI GEO data base
 - `find.de.genes`: for getting group-wise DE genes
 - `get.z.matrix` and `get.z.score`: for getting per-individual DE genes